Skip to content

 • Hover preview in settings -- easing select dropdowns show a live gradient preview on hover; color filter dropdowns show a live swatch preview on hover.

-• Clamp arrows -- directional arrow indicators (→ ← ↔ ↕ ↑ ↓) appear inside swatches and on level/frame headers when adjacent tones are identical (clamped to 0 or 100).
+• Clamp arrows -- directional arrow indicators appear inside swatches when an adjacent swatch resolves to the same color (tone clamped to 0 or 100): (same as the swatch above), (below), (left), (right).
+When two neighbours match, the arrows combine into a single string (e.g. ←→ for both horizontal neighbours, ↑↓ for both vertical).
 This tells the designer that increasing contrast further won't produce a different color.
 Rendered with computed contrast color (luminance-based) instead of mix-blend-mode for accurate SVG export.

 Drag-to-scroll (pan)